Optimizing Large Model Training through Overlapped Activation Recomputation: Recomputation Scheduling

-\textbf{Problem definition. } A basic layer (e.g., transformer layer) of a model comprises $N$ operators ($OP_1$, ..., $OP_{n}$).
+\textbf{Problem definition. } A single basic layer (e.g., a transformer layer) consists of $N$ operators ($OP_1$, ..., $OP_{n}$).
 For each layer, there are four communication phases that can be used for hiding recomputation time, including two forward communication phases (named $Phase_{1}$ and $Phase_{2}$) and two backward communication phases (named $Phase_{3}$ and $Phase_{4}$) as shown in Figure~\ref{fig:tp}.
 In addition, if overlapping is not feasible, we can always execute the recomputation on-demand in the critical path ($Phase_{5}$).
-The definitions of $R_{t,i}$, $M_{i}$, and $C_{i}$, $COMM$ are the same as in (\S\ref{sec:optimal}).
+The definitions of $R_{t,i}$, $M_{i}$, and $C_{i}$, $COMM$ are the same as in Table~\ref{tbl:variables_opt}.
 Boolean $S_i$ denotes whether the output of $OP_i$ will be retained in GPUs permanently.
-Besides, the forward pass of warm-up and steady share identical tensor retention and recomputation policies in our design.
+Besides, the forward passes of \emph{warm-up} and \emph{steady} share identical tensor retention and recomputation policies in our design.

 \textbf{Objective.} Our objective is to minimize the recomputation time in the critical path for a basic model layer.
 In Equation~\ref{eq:objective2}, $(1-S_i)=1$ indicates $OP_i$ is recomputed, and $R_{5,i}=1$ represents $OP_i$ is recomputed in the critical path.